JD-P/minihf/README.md

 is frozen while the generator is trained, preventing self updating from collapsing to a positive feedback loop.

+Please note that the RLAIF tuning is still not robust, and if you tune too long the model converges to saying 'yes' with the current Yes/No zero-shot evaluator setup the model uses.
+This problem can hopefully be mitigated and then properly solved in future releases.

 See the hermes directory for an example constitution and prompt set.
 In a future release you'll be able to use your MiniHF user dataset as a prompt database in addition to text files.